djlafo/personal-site-2025/README.md

 ## My personal site

-Hello, this is the repo for my personal site at dylanlafont.com Don't expect production quality - the intention here is mostly for things I use myself and code with that intent.
+Hello, this is the repo for my personal site at dylanlafont.com.
+WIP.
+Don't expect production quality - the intention here is mostly for things I use myself and code with that intent.

 ## Getting Started